 Snacking doesn't have to be unhealthy.
 The Nutrition and Dietetics Department at KK Women's and Children's Hospital shares ways to encourage healthy snacking in children.

 KK Women’s and Children’s Hospital, a member of the

 SingHealth group, shares tips on how you can encourage healthy snacking in your child.

 9 Ways to Encourage Healthy Snacking in Children

 Have realistic expectations of the portion your child can finish at one sitting so as not to spoil his appetite for meals.
 As a general rule of thumb:

 toddlers should be

-1/4-1/3 of an adult portion (which is about ½ of the serving specified in the table above), offered 2 to 3 times a day.
+1/4-1/3 of an adult portion (which is about ½ of the serving specified in the list of snack foods above), offered 2 to 3 times a day.